erdemiraysu/Seasonal_Flu_Vaccine_Intake_Classification/README.md

 # Predict Seasonal Flu Vaccines Project3

 ## Overview
+***
+- **CDC wants to understand the leading factors in determining whether a person would take the sesoanal flu vaccine so that they could focus on the right strategies for their public efforts and vaccination campaigns to educate the public, raise awareness and maximize vaccine intake.**

+- They also want to know the likelihood to receive the seasonal flu vaccine for specific demographic groups and have feedback about whether their efforts are successfull.

-Can you predict whether people got H1N1 and seasonal flu vaccines using information they shared about their backgrounds, opinions, and health behaviors?
+- My goal is build a classifier to predict seasonal flu vaccination status using information they shared about their backgrounds, opinions, and health behaviors.
+My main purpose was to make predictions as accurately as possible.

-The 2009 H1N1 flu virus, also called "swine flu," first appeared in the spring of 2009 and quickly spread across the world.
-Vaccines for H1N1 were first publicly available in the United States in October 2009, when the United States government began a vaccination campaign.
-We will look at data from the National 2009 H1N1 Flu Survey collected to monitor vaccination rates during that campaign.
+## Business and Data Understanding
+***
+* The data was obtained from the **National 2009 H1N1 Flu Survey** provided at [DrivenData](https://www.drivendata.org/competitions/66/flu-shot-learning/).
 This phone survey asked people whether they had received H1N1 and seasonal flu vaccines, in conjunction with information they shared about their lives, opinions, and behaviors.

-## Business and Data Understanding

-King County House Sales dataset is in the folder [Data](https://github.com/erdemiraysu/KingCountySales_Regression_Project2/tree/master/data).
-It contains house sale prices for King County sold between May 2014 and May 2015.

-The goal is to predict how likely individuals are to receive their H1N1 or seasonal flu vaccines.
-A better understanding of how these characteristics have been associated with personal vaccination patterns may provide guidance for future public health efforts.

-Target Variable:
-* `h1n1_vaccine` -  Whether respondent received H1N1 vaccine or not.
+* In this project I will be focusing on `seasonal flu` only and information regarding individuals' opinions about the H1N1 vaccine were excluded from the analyses.
+The relevant variables/features included in the dataset are:

+**Target Feature**:
 * `seasonal_vaccine` - Whether respondent received seasonal flu vaccine or not.

-The features in this dataset:

-* `h1n1_concern` - Level of concern about the H1N1 flu.
-0 = Not at all concerned; 1 = Not very concerned; 2 = Somewhat concerned; 3 = Very concerned.
-* `h1n1_knowledge` - Level of knowledge about H1N1 flu.
-0 = No knowledge; 1 = A little knowledge; 2 = A lot of knowledge.
+**Predictive Features**:

 * `behavioral_antiviral_meds` - Has taken antiviral medications. (binary)
 * `behavioral_avoidance` - Has avoided close contact with others with flu-like symptoms. (binary)
 * `behavioral_face_mask` - Has bought a face mask. (binary)